ireaneus/CDI/docs/Bibliology/S15Assignment.md

 > - Heb.
 10:24-25 *and let us consider how to stimulate one another to love and good deeds, 25not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the day drawing near.*
 > - James 5:16 *Therefore, confess your sins to one another, and pray for one another so that you may be healed.
 The effective prayer of a righteous man can accomplish much.*

-4. Take Notes while you are studying.
+### 4. Take Notes while you are studying

->
-> - Notice there are subtopics breaking up just the 'Communion of the Saints' some are about the local church, even for those in heaven.
+> Notice there are subtopics breaking up just the 'Communion of the Saints' some are about the local church, even for those in heaven.
 Hebrews 10:24-25 state not to forsake the assembly, whereas Gal 2:9 just mentions a simple handshake of being 'in agreement with one another'

-5. Write a paper on what you have learned
+### 5. Write a paper on what you have learned

 > **Communion of the Saints** *means to comfort, encourage, and exhort one another while it is still called 'Today,' so that we may not be hardened by the deceitfulness of sin (Hebrews 3:13).
 In our fellowship, we strive to be a source of support, walking alongside one another in the faith.
 But also, when we do sin, we can confess them to one another, knowing that mutual prayer leads to healing (James 5:16).
 We are one body in Christ, and when one part of the body suffers, the rest feels its pain and longs to heal and alleviate the hurt (1 Corinthians 12:26).
 This unity reflects the love and compassion of Christ, calling us to bear each other's burdens, fulfill the law of Christ, and grow together in love and maturity (Galatians 6:2; Ephesians 4:15-16).*